We can all be absentminded, but when it comes to putting the wrong fuel in your car, a simple mistake can feel like a real disaster.

 - Put your car in neutral.

-- Go back inside and tell the petrol station attendant what’s happened.
+- Go back inside the petrol station and tell the attendant what’s happened.

 - Ask someone to help you push your car to a parking spot nearby, so you’re not blocking a fuelling spot.

-- Once your engine’s been cleaned, and you have the right fuel, you can be on your way.
+- Once your engine’s been cleaned, and you have the right fuel in your tank, you can be on your way.

-If you’ve not realised what you’ve done and driven off, your car will soon let you know by breaking down.
-You should then ring your breakdown line, and they’ll drain, flush and refuel your engine as above.
+If you’ve not realised what you’ve done and have driven off, odds are your car will soon let you know by breaking down.
+If you have wrong fuel cover or breakdown cover, you should then ring your provider, and they’ll arrange for your car to be drained, flushed and refuelled as above.
+Bear in mind that fuel costs are usually not covered.

-Will I have to pay out to put it right?
+Will I have to pay to put it right?

 What does using the wrong fuel do?